SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-28-2-disable-edit-duplicate-options-for-global-smartrules-displayed-in-other-views.md

 ticket: MTM-55915
 version: 1020.28.2
 ---
 Previously, it was possible to edit global smart rules from any context (device, group or application).
-With this change to use edit and duplicate actions for global smart rules is only possible from **Global smart rule** page.
+With this change editing or duplicating global smart rules is only possible from the **Global smart rule** page.